 - Understanding of quantum properties of novel molecular structures and the underlying chemical/physical processes

 The PhD project will be executed in close collaboration with experimental activities conducted in Nanosurf Lab.

 - MSc. degree in physics, chemistry, material science, or related fields

 - Start of employment as soon as possible, depending on the availability of the applicant

 - Full-time/ part-time job with flexible hours, extended vacations, work from home, and a wide range of other benefits

 - 1-year contract with possible extension for the period of the PhD study

-- A request for further information, or to submit a cover letter and CV should be emailed to Pavel Jelinek: pavel [dot] jelinek [at] fzu [dot] cz Head of Department and Working Group
+- For further information, please get in touch with Dr. Pavel Jelinek: pavel [dot] jelinek [at] fzu [dot] cz Head of Department and Working Group.

 References of interest: